JP & Notary Public: What’s The Difference? – Lawpath

-In practice, the main difference between a Notary Public and a Justice of Peace is that a Notary Public’s signature and functions are recognised nationally and internationally.
-For this signature to be recognised internationally it must be ‘legalised’.
-This requirement is bypassed in certain countries through being party to a Convention.
-You can find out which countries are part of this by checking the list of countries party to the Hague convention here.
-If the country you require to use the document in is not part of this list, it must be legalised by the Australian Department of Foreign Affairs and Trade, and may also have to be certified at the Consulate or Embassy of the foreign country to which it is to be sent depending on their requirements.
+Notary Publics can sign both local and foreign documents.
+These documents are sent overseas, to the Australian Department of Foreign Affairs and Trade (DFAT), or to a Consulate or Embassy.
+This is bypassed in some countries who are party to the Hague Convention.
+You can find out which countries are part of this by checking the list of countries who are party here.
+If the country you require to use the document in is not part of this list, it must be legalised by DFAT.
+It may also have to be certified at the Consulate or Embassy of the foreign country where it will be sent.